Struggling with low energy or Chronic Fatigue? Check out Beyond Fatigue with Alex

 • The Side Plank strengthens the oblique muscles, gluteus medius and quadratus lumborum and enhances core stability, reducing the risk of back pain.

-• It encourages proper posture and spinal alignment by strengthening the lateral muscles of the torso.
+• It encourages proper posture and spinal alignment by strengthening the lateral muscles of the torso — an important foundation for injury rehabilitation.

 How to perform the Side Plank – Instructions: